These tips will

-These tips will help you determine whether your car needs a small, simple tune-up or large, serious repair.
+help you determine whether your car needs a small, simple tune-up or large,

 For most car owners, the most confusing warning light on the dashboard reads "check engine.”
 This tiny suggestion might as well read “panic” for some people, as it can light-up for no apparent reason, resulting in an unplanned auto bill just to figure it out.
 I’m here to help you diagnose, and sometimes even fix, the various problems that can make you “see red.”
 So, the next time your “check engine light” comes on don’t panic!
 Don’t call your mechanic.
 Bookmark this website and let me tell you how to turn off that light.